-There's a Film Festival for People Who Get Turned On by Bicycles
+There's a Film Festival for People Who Get Turned on by Bicycles

 “From the people who grew up with [sexual repression] in those areas and then rejected it, you get this incredibly strong counterculture,” Sano tells me.
 “Not many sex-positive groups will go to these places, so they have to do it themselves.”

-“When you’re riding down a hill and you’re all amped up, it can be the sexiest feeling,” says Courtney Helene Linclau, a co-organiser of Bike Smut currently traveling with the show.
-“For me it’s about personal power, you’re empowered in your transportation, you’re empowered in your community – and sexuality is all about personal power.”
+“When you’re riding down a hill and you’re all amped up, it can be the sexiest feeling,” says Courtney Helene Linclau, a co-organizer of Bike Smut currently traveling with the show.
+“For me it’s about personal power, you’re empowered in your transportation, you’re empowered in your community—and sexuality is all about personal power.”

 Sano allows the filmmakers that submit to Bike Smut to explore the theme in any way they see fit.
 At this year’s show we saw everything from a dildo bike seat plunging through a man’s jeans as he rode through the city to a barber who (sexily) kidnaps and shaves bicycle thieves.
 Some films merely use bike-riding as a prelude to sex, while others treat the bike as a sexual partner, whipping it like a sub, grinding on the seat, or letting the spokes of a spinning wheel diddle the end of an erect penis.